V-284/IRCTC-API/README.md

 you will get Authorization Code here which you need to add in Bearer Token to access any api without authentication

+3)
-to access admin apis, visit application.properties and fetch myapi-key and myapi-secret
+To access admin apis, visit application.properties and fetch myapi-key and myapi-secret and add it to header